 The gap between analytical and operational processing is closing fast.
 Just as Moore’s Law continues to characterize the rapid pace of technology development, the complex data-mining queries that used to take hours to run now execute in seconds.
 If only these data-mining engines had the latest values of the data, the tactical and strategic needs of business intelligence could be merged into a single solution.
 There are two primary impediments to effective and efficient real-time business intelligence: data latency and data unavailability.

-Data Latency refers to the staleness of data.
+Data latency refers to the staleness of data.
 The value of data degrades rapidly with its age.
-When people are relying on real-time business intelligence to tactically help them with on-the-spot decisions, the freshest data and the fastest response times are needed.
+When people are relying on RTBI to tactically help them with on-the-spot decisions (real-time decision support), the freshest data and the fastest response times are needed.

-Data Unavailability is a death knell for real-time business intelligence.
-If a company’s operations have progressed to the point that they are dependent on real-time business intelligence, the unavailability of this intelligence due to a failed system could bring operations to a halt.
-Extreme availability of the real-time business intelligence services is paramount.
+Data unavailability is a death knell for businesses.
+If a company’s operations have progressed to the point that they are dependent on RTBI, the unavailability of this intelligence due to a failed system could bring operations to a halt.
+Continuous availability of the RTBI services is paramount.

-A business cannot respond to events as they happen if it cannot find out about these events for hours, days, or weeks.
-It also cannot immediately respond to events if the system that supplies the analyses of these events is down.
-If the problems of data latency and data availability are solved, then businesses react proactively to new information and knowledge rather than reactively.
+A business cannot respond to events as they happen if it cannot find out about these events for hours, days, or weeks (data latency).
+It also cannot immediately respond to events if the system that supplies the analyses of these events is down (data availability).
+If the problems of data latency and data availability are solved, businesses can react proactively to new information and knowledge rather than reactively.
 These problems are solved by sophisticated data replication engines such as Gravic Shadowbase.

 Real-Time Business Intelligence Systems